 Italy is the fifth most visited nation, and the number of tourists who visited it in 2017 is 48.6 million.
 Italy has been repeatedly praised for its friendly approach to tourists.

 In 2017, Spain was crowned the world’s most tourist-friendly country.
 One George Orwell said, “I would be a foreigner in Spain than in most countries.
 How easy it is to make friends in Spain.”
 Need I say more?

-You can see that Spain it a bit cheaper than Italy when it comes to accommodation and food.
-Other than that, Spain and Italy, both make beautiful budget-friendly destinations for your next Europe tour.
+You can see that Spain is a bit cheaper than Italy when it comes to accommodation and food.
+Other than that, you can choose either Italy or Spain as both make beautiful budget-friendly destinations for your next Europe tour.

-When it comes to getting around, both Italy and Spain are extremely tourist friendly.
+When it comes to getting around, both Italy and Spain are extremely tourist-friendly.
 You can find buses, trains, and metro, to take you from one place to another.
 Although prices are affordable, you can also get a monthly pass to get a little bit of discount.
-And in Europe, sometimes taking a flight is cheaper than traveling by Metro.
+And in Europe, sometimes taking a flight is cheaper than travelling by Metro.